kernelci/kernelci-core/doc/job-collection.rst

  :type job_id: string

  :reqheader Authorization: The token necessary to authorize the request.
- :reqheader Content-Type: Content type of the transmitted data, must be ``application/json``.
  :reqheader Accept-Encoding: Accept the ``gzip`` coding.

  :resheader Content-Type: Will be ``application/json; charset=UTF-8``.